O'Malley Block 25 Section 31 – land release

 As part of the amalgamation, an application to close the car park on Pindari Crescent was lodged with the Office of Surveyor-General (OSG).
 On 5 January 2018, the OSG publicly notified the intention and a link to the notice was emailed to those who registered for project updates.
 During the notification period, residents raised several issues about the proposed sale and closure of the car park, including the original parking and traffic report.
 EPSDD has determined that the report did not provide sufficient certainty and has cancelled the road closure application.

-A new independent parking and traffic report will be undertaken to consider the issues raised during the engagement process.
+A new independent parking and traffic report will be undertaken in late 2018 to consider the issues raised during the engagement process.

 The new report will be made available online and emailed to those on the mailing list.
 To receive project updates, email firstname.lastname@example.org.